Glenn Danzig: Musical style

 Danzig's musical career has encompassed a number of genres, from punk rock and heavy metal to classical music.
 He is noted for his baritone voice and tenor vocal range; his style has been compared to those of Elvis Presley, Jim Morrison, Roy Orbison and Howlin' Wolf.
 Critic Mark Deming of Allmusic described Danzig as "one of the very best singers to emerge from hardcore punk, though in a genre where an angry, sneering bark was the order of the day, that only says so much.
 Still, the guy could carry a tune far better than his peers".
+As a musician, in addition to his vocals, Glenn Danzig has also contributed guitar, bass, drums and piano to his various musical projects.

 The Misfits combined Danzig's harmonic vocals with camp-horror imagery and lyrics.
 The Misfits sound was a faster, heavier derivation of Ramones-style punk with rockabilly influences.
-Glenn Danzig's Misfits songs dealt almost exclusively with themes derived from B-grade horror and science fiction movies (e.g. "Night of the Living Dead") as well as comic books (e.g. "Wasp Women", "I Turned into a Martian").
+Glenn Danzig's Misfits songs dealt almost exclusively with themes derived from B-grade horror and science fiction movies (e.g., "Night of the Living Dead") as well as comic books (e.g. "Wasp Women", "I Turned into a Martian").
 Unlike the later incarnation of the Misfits, Danzig also dealt with Atomic Era scandals in songs like "Bullet" (about the assassination of John F. Kennedy), "Who Killed Marilyn" (which alluded to alternate theories about Marilyn Monroe's death), and "Hollywood Babylon" (inspired by the Kenneth Anger book on scandals associated with the early, formative years of Hollywood).
 In later years the Misfits style was noticeably heavier and faster than during their earlier releases, introducing elements of hardcore punk.

 Samhain's musical and lyrical style was much darker in tone than Misfits material, fusing an experimental combination of horror punk, gothic–death rock, and heavy metal.
-With Samhain, Glenn Danzig began to introduce more complicated drum patterns.
+With Samhain, Danzig began to introduce more complicated drum patterns.
 Samhain songs often combined tribal drum beats and distorted guitars.
 Samhain's lyrical themes were rooted in paganism and the occult, pain and violence, and the horrors of reality.